-We caught up with Michelle Terry and Rosalie Craig to find out more about their experience of working on Becoming: Part One with the Donmar Warehouse, which saw audiences invited into the rehearsal space for the first time, for a workshop production about becoming parents.
+We caught up with the new Artistic Director of Shakespeare’s Globe Michelle Terry and Actress Rosalie Craig to find out more about their recent experience of working on Becoming: Part One with the Donmar Warehouse, which saw audiences invited into the rehearsal space for the first time, for a workshop production about becoming parents.

 1) You are currently working on a new show for the Donmar Warehouse called Becoming, about motherhood.
 What was the impetus for the show?
 How did it come about?

 MT: It began with a conversation with Josie Rourke who first of all said, do you and Rosalie know each other, cos you should, and you’ve both just had babies, so why don’t you get together and have a chat and see what comes out of it.

 And then she also said that she felt a responsibility to help her friends raise their children.

 This struck us both as an extraordinary thing to say and started us – along with Clare Slater the Literary and Editorial Manager at the Donmar- thinking about the idea that it takes a village to raise a child.
 After giving birth both of us had been surprised by how we felt physically, emotionally, hormonally and also despite having close friends and family, we were surprised by the isolation that we experienced.
 So we began to ask ourselves what is the modern day equivalent of the village?
 Are we part of one?
 Living in the city, have we rejected the idea of the village?
 How can we do this without one etc.